tokio-rs/tokio/CONTRIBUTING.md

     cargo +nightly miri test --features full --lib
 ```

+### Performing spellcheck on tokio codebase

-You can also perform spell-check on tokio codebase.
+You can perform spell-check on tokio codebase.
 For details of how to use the spellcheck tool, feel free to visit
 https://github.com/drahnr/cargo-spellcheck
 ```
 # First install the spell-check plugin
 cargo install --locked cargo-spellcheck

 # Then run the cargo spell check command
-cargo spell check
+cargo spellcheck check
 ```

+if the command rejects a word, you should backtick the rejected word if it's code related.
+If not, the
+rejected word should be put into `spellcheck.dic` file.

+Note that when you add a word into the file, you should also update the first line which tells the spellcheck tool
+the total number of words included in the file

 ### Tests